 this strain balances its makeup.
 It has 50% indica and 50% sativa.
 It was created from White Widow S1.
 Perhaps, what makes this the perfect for hydroponic system is its composition as well as the growing height.
 When grown indoors, White Widow grows to attain a height of between 60 and 100 centimeters.
 Flowering period is usually between 8 and 9 weeks and you can harvest up to 500 grams per meter square.

 this is another best strain for hydroponics.
 It is a good option because it does not grow tall.
 In fact, the strain got its name ‘Royal Dwarf’ because it hardly hits 70 centimeters.
 In some areas, this strain can mature while attaining a height of 40 centimeters.
 You can harvest this strain on its eighth week of growing.
 Although the yield is not as much as that of White Widow, you can still harvest up to 200 grams for each square meter.

 Most common mistakes

 - Do not put a lot of fertilizer to your plants.
 Too much of it will kill the roots.

 - Underfertilizing your crops will retard the growth.
 Although the crops will not die, they will take long to grow even mature.
-Besides, your weed will not have the strength and the vibrancy needed for weed of its respective age.
+Besides, your cannabis will not have the strength and the vibrancy needed for cannabis of its respective age.

 - If you are not certain on the amount of nutrients, you should give your crops, it would be right if you followed what is written on the nutrient package.